cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 Percentile bootstrap
 #####################

-This note records the bootstrap optimisation state after icclim 7.1.4.
-It is meant for maintainers changing the percentile-based count indices.
+This note records the current bootstrap optimization state for percentile-based indices.
+It is meant for maintainers changing the runtime bootstrap paths and their support boundaries.

 Current strategy
 ================